telerik/xaml-docs/getting-started/telerik-application-lifecycle/nuget-application-lifecyle.md

 ## Adding Telerik Controls

-After you create the WPF project and install the nugets, add any UI and related code-behind, models, and styles.
+After you create the WPF project and install the NuGets, add any UI and related code-behind, models, and styles.
 This example will show a very basic setup which includes a RadTabControl with few tabs defined in XAML.

 #### __[XAML] Example 1: Adding Telerik control in the UI__
 {{region msi-or-zip-setup-lifecycle-0}}